Simplix-Softworks/SimplixStorage/README.md

 [![](https://jitpack.io/v/simplix-softworks/simplixstorage.svg)](https://jitpack.io/#simplix-softworks/simplixstorage) [![Discord](https://img.shields.io/discord/752533664696369204?label=Discord)](https://discord.simplixsoft.com/) ![GitHub](https://img.shields.io/github/license/Simplix-Softworks/SimplixStorage)

-## Hacktoberfest 2021
-Our repository also participates in this year's [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
-Sign up and submit at least **four pull requests**.
-If they are merged or the "hacktoberfest-accepted" label is assigned, they'll be counted towards your participation.
-The first **50,000** participants can earn a **T-shirt** or **plant a free**.

 ## Overview
 Do you want to save your config files easily and **independently** from Bukkit or BungeeCord?<br>
 Want to do more than just use simple .yml files to store data?<br>